-Today, pomander balls are often a lot simpler; most consist of an orange or other citrus fruit studded with cloves and dusted with other spices.
+Today, pomander balls are usually a lot simpler; most consist of an orange or other citrus fruit studded with cloves and dusted with other spices.
 See our own recipe below!

-- Take firm oranges and stud them with whole cloves.
+Take firm oranges and stud them with whole cloves.
+That’s it!

-- Be creative and arrange the cloves in diamond, circular, or other patterns.
+Be creative and arrange the cloves in diamonds, circles, or other patterns.
 As the orange dries, it will release a delicate, spicy fragrance.

-- For a stronger aroma, cover the entire orange with cloves, and then roll in a mixture of spices: 1 teaspoon ground cinnamon, 1 teaspoon ground cloves, 1 tablespoon ground nutmeg, 1 tablespoon allspice, ¼ cup powdered orrisroot.
+For a stronger aroma, cover the entire orange with cloves, and then roll it in a mixture of spices such as: 1 teaspoon ground cinnamon, 1 teaspoon ground cloves, 1 tablespoon ground nutmeg, 1 tablespoon allspice, 1/4 cup powdered orris root.
 Leave the orange in the mix for a week, turning once a day.

 To hang your pomander, run a long wire through the orange; make a knot at the bottom and a loop at the top for hanging.
 Or, you can tie red ribbon around your pomander for a festive look!